 I’d gone home the previous semester on Thanksgiving, and my family and I went to – I think it’s in Berkley, in California – these old train tracks where this miniature train runs through the woods.
 I think I went there every single weekend with my parents for maybe a year.
 They literally drove me out there every single weekend, and we rode the train back-to-back a dozen times per day.
 They just kept buying tickets for me – they’re not that expensive – and we’d just go on the same train ride over and over again.

-So my family took me back there for memories sake on Thanksgiving, and I just shot all that stuff.
+So my family took me back there for memory’s sake on Thanksgiving, and I just shot all that stuff.
 I didn’t have any purpose for that, but the emotion kind of bled through because I was going back to this place that when I was a kid I loved probably more than anything in the world.
 So, it was just this footage I had.
 And I was so worried because my documentary was due in three days and I hadn’t cut anything for the class.

 And I just started cutting – I don’t know why I started cutting this footage of the train stuff.
 And I wrote down some thoughts I had in a stream of consciousness and was like, that kind of reminds me of the love I feel for parkour.
 Ok.
 Well, where can I go with this?
 And then one thing lead to another – honestly, it’s such a blur that I don’t even remember.
 I think any time anyone’s writing a story it’s very rare that they can remember every single point that they came up with something, you know?
 Or maybe that’s just me, I don’t know.

-I guess in the end I didn’t think about structuring it in anyway.
+I guess in the end I didn’t think about structuring it in any way.
 I mean, obviously I’m in writing classes and so some of these lessons are just kind of there now.
-You have to have structure for any story to work, but I was just kind of thinking, let me just write from the heart.
+You have to have a structure for any story to work, but I was just kind of thinking, let me just write from the heart.
 And I feel like everyone says to do that [laughs] just write from the heart, and maybe like 80% of the time it’s bad [laughs] I’ve written so much bad stuff.
 Just awful things.
 I think every writer has, and – I’m hesitant to even call myself a writer, I feel like I haven’t gotten to that point yet, but… I don’t know, I guess it just kinda happened that way.
-All these circumstances came together.
+All of these circumstances came together.
 Just like me discovering parkour!
 Those circumstances just kind of lead up to one another and I was able to find what I wanted to say.